caseyocampo/capitalize/README.md

 # @ocampoce/capitalize npm package

+A couple of helper functions in vanilla JavaScript.

+`capitalize(string)` capitalizes the first letter in a string and leaves rest of the letters unchanged.

-A helper function in JavaScript for capitalizing first letter in a string and leaving rest letter unchanged.
+`capitalizeAll(string)` capitalizes the first letter of every word in a string and leaves rest of the letters in each word unchanged.

 ## Usage

 ```
 import { capitalize } from '@ocampoce/capitalize';

-capitalize('hello'); // 'Hello'
+capitalize('hello world'); // 'Hello world'

+capitalizeAll("hello world") // Hello World
 ```

 ## Steps to creating and publishing an npm package